 Your Rights as a Nursing Home Resident

 Nursing home residents have certain rights and protections under the law.
-According to the 1987 Nursing Home Reform Law, nursing homes must “promote and protect the rights of each resident”.
+According to the 1987 Nursing Home Reform Law, nursing homes must “promote and protect the rights of each resident.”
 These federal requirements must be met.
 If a nursing home fails to follow these legal requirements, a legal claim can be filed.

-- You have the right to be treated with dignity and respect
+- Be treated with dignity and respect

-- You have the right to be informed in writing about services and fees before you enter the nursing home
+- Be informed in writing about services and fees before you enter the nursing home

-- You have the right to manage your own money
+- Manage your own money

-- You have the right to privacy and to keep and use your personal belongings and property as long as it doesn’t interfere with the rights, health, or safety of others
+- Keep and use your personal property as long as it doesn’t interfere with the rights, health, or safety of others

-- You have the right to choose your schedule—including sleeping hours and activities
+- Choose your schedule—including sleeping hours and activities

-- You have the right to have an environment more like a home that maximizes your comfort and provides you with assistance to be as independent as possible
+- Have an environment that empowers you to be as independent as possible

-Resident’s Rights Guarantee Quality of Life
+Residential Rights Guarantee Quality of Life

 The 1987 Nursing Home Reform Law requires each nursing home to care for its residents and enhance the quality of life of each resident by ensuring dignity, choice, and self-determination.
-Nursing homes are also required to provide services and activities to maintain the highest practicable physical, mental, and psychological well-being of each resident.
+Nursing homes are also required to provide services and activities to maintain the highest standards of physical, mental, and psychological well-being of each resident.

 If you or your loved one’s rights are being denied at a nursing home, you have the right to seek compensation.
 Contact our nursing home abuse attorneys today for a free consultation: (888) 498-3023!